polystat/py2eo/README.md

 This transpiler receives python code as input data.
 Then received code is simplified with several AST->AST passes.
-After successfull simplification `EOLANG` output is generated.
+After successful simplification `EOLANG` output is generated.

 `EOLANG` code [can be translated to java and executed][eo-quick-start] or analyzed statically via [Polystat analyzer][polystat].